USC Athletics honors the best of fall and spring 2016 seasons along with 2015-16 and 2016-17 winter sports.

 He prepped at Clements High in Sugar Land (Tex.)

 He was born on June 24, 1972.
-He and his wife, Angela, have 3 children: sons Reid, 15, and Turner, 9, and daughter Aubrey, 13.
+He and his wife, Angela, have 3 children: sons Reid, 16, and Turner, 10, and daughter Aubrey, 14.
 Besides being Houston's head coach from 1993 to 1999, his father, Kim, was an assistant in college (Florida, Miami and Alabama Birmingham), the NFL (Tampa Bay Buccaneers, Houston Oilers, Los Angeles Raiders, Washington Redskins) and the CFL (Toronto Argonauts) following his playing career at Florida.
 His brother, Tyson, is the offensive coordinator at Western Kentucky after assistant coaching stops at Cincinnati, Alabama Birmingham, Memphis and Hawaii and playing at Houston.

 BIRTHDAY: June 24, 1972